-Based on the legal assistance contract signed with client or the engagement letter signed by Client, law firm will provide to the Court a power of attorney in the standard format prescribed by Lawyers statute.
+Based on the Engagement Letter signed by client, law firm will provide to the Court a power of attorney in the standard format prescribed by the Lawyers statute.

 15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?